globaledgesoft/Center-Stage/README.md

 ```
 $ ./start.sh
 ```
-- Execute the below command to stop the application.
+- Use the command below for stopping and clean-up of the application.
 ```
 $ ./stop.sh
 ```
-Once, you start the application, wait for 3 minutes maximum to make QCA4020 to connect with all the bulbs.
-(Once it is connected, all the bulbs will blink in white colour every 5 seconds).
-In between if any bulb got disconnected, it will try to auto connect.
+Once this application is started please allow 3 minutes (maximum) for QCA4020 to scan and connect to all the bulbs.
+(Once connected, all the bulbs will blink in white colour every 5 seconds).
+QCA4020 automatically scans and connects to the bulbs (5 of them) in case of any disconnections.

+## Music Data Dashboard

-Use the below URL in the browser to start the application. http://localhost:8000
+Use the URL below in the browser for viewing dashboard. http://localhost:8000